Investigators find grow rooms with hundreds of marijuana plants after blaze rips through Foxboro home

 FOXBORO, MASS.
 (WHDH) – Investigators looking into the cause of a blaze that ripped through a multi-family home in Foxboro on Wednesday morning uncovered an elaborate marijuana grow operation after the flames were knocked down, officials said.

-Crews responding to a reported structure fire on Central Street found flames shooting out of a home around 5 a.m., according to fire officials.
+Crews responding to a reported structure fire on Central Street found flames shooting out of Donald Corliss’ home around 5 a.m., according to fire officials.

 First responders stumbled upon the grow operation after crews spent the morning attempting to salvage Christmas presents from the charred home, according to Foxboro Fire Chief Michael Kelleher.